Forming new connections

 CMEI recognizes that major advancements in medicine will involve a multitude of engineering-related disciplines such as nanotechnology and artificial intelligence.
 Engineers working in concert with health professionals will alter the landscape for patient care.
 New developments are broadly expected in areas including advanced therapeutics (e.g. targeted drug delivery) and diagnostics (e.g. biosensors) as well as implantable and wearable devices.
 CMEI strives to facilitate innovative solutions and transformative applications such as these in medicine by promoting local collaborative efforts between physicians and engineers.

 If you’re interested in collaborating with CMEI on a research project or educational activity, please submit this electronic form.

 The CMEI pilot grant program supports collaborations between Ohio State colleges that initiate promising ventures at the medicine-engineering interface.
 Proposed research involve at least one faculty member from the College of Engineering and one faculty member from one of the Health Sciences Colleges.
 These collaborations test innovative approaches (ideas, technologies, devices) directed at basic or clinically relevant biomedical research.
 In funding awards, special consideration has been given to applications addressing specific topics such as telemedicine, wearable devices, robotics, novel materials and artificial intelligence/machine learning.
 Other topic areas are expected to be emphasized in future funding opportunities.
-Our program funds $25,000 grants to assist faculty in obtaining preliminary data that can lead to a collaborative grant application for the NIH, or another agency or foundation, or lead to an entrepreneurial endpoint such as a patent.
+Our program funds $25,000 grants to assist faculty in obtaining preliminary data that will result in a collaborative grant application for the NIH, or another agency or foundation, or lead to an entrepreneurial endpoint such as a patent.